What is SDLC

 Refer to the SDLC Documentation

 Happy Learning ..!!
-Please check below tutorial links to learn more about SAP
+Please check below tutorial links to learn more about the SAP Tutorials

 - Available to Promise (ATP) in SAP